 NOTE 4: If there are multiple QoS rules containing a QoS monitoring policy, the PCF will receive the QoS Monitoring reports for all of them when the QoS Monitoring Policy Control Request Trigger is set.

 The PCF includes the authorized QoS Monitoring policy in the PCC rule and provides it to the SMF.
-The SMF determines the configuration for the measurement of the QoS parameters (e.g. for the QoS parameter(s) to be measured) from the QoS Monitoring policy in the PCC rule and requests the RAN (if necessary) and the UPF to perform the measurement of the QoS parameters defined in clause 5.45 of TS 23.501 [2] as needed and as defined in clause 5.8.2.18 of TS 23.501 [2] and in clause 4.3.3.2 of TS 23.502 [3].
+The SMF determines the configuration for the measurement of the QoS monitoring parameters (e.g. for the QoS monitoring parameter(s) to be measured) from the QoS Monitoring policy in the PCC rule and requests the RAN (if necessary) and the UPF to perform the measurement of the QoS monitoring parameters defined in clause 5.45 of TS 23.501 [2] as needed and as defined in clause 5.8.2.18 of TS 23.501 [2] and in clause 4.3.3.2 of TS 23.502 [3].